-Living in Germany, with a population of 82.4 million people, means living in one of Europe’s most populous countries; a cosmopolitan place of diversity and moderninity.
+Living in Germany, with 82.4 million people, means living in one of Europe’s most populous countries, a cosmopolitan place of diversity and modernity.
 As a result of different regional earldoms and monarchies throughout Germany’s history, each city has its own unique personality and character.
 This makes the country as a whole a fascinating place within which to live.

-Germany is well known for its cuisine and is an ideal place for people who enjoy fine food, wine and ales.
+Germany is well known for its cuisine and is ideal for people who enjoy fine food, wine, and ales.

-Significant investments have been made in the infrastructure of the country over the past few decades and it has risen to become an industrial powerhouse and home many of the world’s biggest car producers.
+Significant investments have been made in the country’s infrastructure over the past few decades, and it has risen to become an industrial powerhouse and home to many of the world’s biggest car producers.

-Relgion in the country is varied with the majority of the population being Catholic (34%), Protestant (34%) or Muslim (4%) with the remainder unafilliated (28%).
+Religion in the country is varied, with the majority of the population being Catholic (34%), Protestant (34%), or Muslim (4%), with the remainder unaffiliated (28%).

-Germany is an interesting, lively and affordable to live.
-It has a significant and powerful economy that affords expats living there a high quality of life.
-The expat population in the country has risen gradually throughout the years and today there is an estimated 250,000 expats living in Germany (approximately 0.3%).
+Germany is interesting, lively, and affordable to live in.
+It has a significant and powerful economy that affords expats living their high quality of life.
+The expat population in the country has risen gradually throughout the years, and today, an estimated 250,000 expats live in Germany (approximately 0.3%).

-The standard of schooling and education in the country is high, as is the public infrastructure and healthcare systems.
+The standard of schooling and education in the country is high, as is the public infrastructure and healthcare systems in Germany.

-Many foreigners do find the German lifestyle slightly formal and ridgid and for this reason it may not be suitable for some people.
-It is also important to be able to understand and speak German in order to live and work effectively here.
+Many expats in Germany do find the German lifestyle slightly formal and rigid, and for this reason, it may not be suitable for some people.
+Before moving to Germany it is also important to be able to understand and speak German to live and work effectively here.

 Temperate – cool, cloudy, with wet winters and summers.

-Germany’s high unemployment figures entail that the immigration rules in Germany are very tight in order to protect the jobs of the German people.
-For this reason finding work as an expat can be quite challenging, especially if you are not fluent in German.
-Furthermore, many people in Germany study at university level for up to seven years, providing them with a higher level of education and vocational training than many of their international competitors.
+Germany’s high unemployment figures entail that the immigration rules in Germany are very tight to protect the German people’s jobs.
+For this reason finding work as an expats in Germany can be quite challenging, especially if you are not fluent in German.
+Furthermore, many people in Germany study at the university level for up to seven years, providing them with a higher education level and vocational training than many of their international competitors.

-There are, however, some sectors within Germany that are in need of skilled workers from abroad.
+There are, however, some sectors within Germany that require skilled workers from abroad.
 Shortages are especially evident in the electrical and mechanical engineering fields.

-Expat Info Desk currently has a city guide available for the capital of Germany, living in Berlin.
+Expat Info Desk currently has a city guide available for the capital of Germany, moving to Berlin.
 This exhaustive relocation guide contains everything you need to know about relocating to this German city and will assist you to:

-Unlike a book, our expat guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Berlin, you can be assured that you are accessing the information that you need as written by people who really are in the know.
+Unlike a book, our expat guides are regularly reviewed and updated to ensure that the information is accurate and reliable.
+Because the guides are written by real expats who live and work in Berlin, you can be assured that you are accessing the information you need as written by people who really are in the know.